Harvey Creazioni Marconi Pendant Lamp

 In the early sixties it became a family business when his 5 brothers joined the company.
 In 1962 Luigi Massoni was attracted to lead the design team.
 He worked for Fratelli Guzzini and Harvey Guzzini until 1976.
 Luigi Massoni designed many iconic lamps in that period.

 The company still exists and changed the name in 1974 into iGuzzini and in 1981 to iGuzzini illuminazione.

 Luigi Massoni was born in Milan, Italy on January 22nd 1930 and was a architect and designer.
 For some thirty years, he has also worked as a freelance journalist and editor.
 He lived in Recanati, near Milan were he died in 2013.

 After years of education at the “Collettivo di Architettura” of Milan and his first professional experiences between 1953 and 1955, he began working for Alessi and created his famous Bar set.
 First in 1957 together with Carlo Mazzeri the cocktail shaker and a bit later the Serie 5 containers.

-Also in 1959, he began working for Boffi Cucine, realizing some of the first modular systems for the home and kitchen.
+Also in 1959, he began working for Boffi Cucine, realising some of the first modular systems for the home and kitchen.
 For Boffi he created: the Dogu kitchen and bathroom, the Xila kitchen and bathroom, the Punto bathroom, the E15 kitchen, the AL15 kitchen and the A1 cupboard.